cunla/fakeredis-py/README.md

 The tests not only assert the validity of output but runs the same test on a real redis-server and compares the output to the real server output.

-- Create tests in the `test_fakeredis6.py` if the command is supported in redis server 6.x.
+- Create tests in the relevant test file.
-- Alternatively, create the test in `test_fakeredis7.py` if the command is supported only on redis server 7.x.
 - If support for the command was introduced in a certain version of redis-py ( see [redis-py release notes](https://github.com/redis/redis-py/releases/tag/v4.3.4)) you can use the decorator `@testtools.run_test_if_redispy_ver` on your tests. example: